-AUTOMOTIVE TECHNOLOGY
+AUTOMOTIVE TECHNOLOGY (Associate Degree)

-The purpose of this program is to prepare students for entry level employment as automotive technician.
-This program of study will include theory, diagnosis, of Automotive Technology.
-A certificate is issued upon successful completion of repair, overhaul and maintenance of automobiles.
-Emphasis is placed on the following listed courses. operational theory, practical skills and accepted shop procedures.
+The purpose of this program is to prepare students for entry-level employment as an automotive technician.
+This program of study will include theory, diagnosis, repair, overhaul and maintenance of automobiles.
+Emphasis is placed on operational theory, practical skills and accepted shop procedures.